unitn-sml/wmpy/docs/source/index.rst

 .. centered::
    ... ``pip install wmpy`` !

+**WM\*** (weighted model \*) denotes any problem that is defined on the models (solutions) of an SMT-LRA formula, i.e. any combination of logical and linear constraints over Boolean and continuous variables.

 **WM\*PY** (``wmpy``) is a modular library for solving quantitative reasoning tasks over logical and algebraic constraints.

-Our goals:
+This library:

-* Facilitating the integration of state-of-the-art WM* technology into your project
+* Facilitates the integration of state-of-the-art WM* technology into your project
-* Providing a flexible framework for the development of novel solvers
+* Provides a flexible framework for the development of novel solvers

 **Unfamiliar with WMI or SMT?** :ref:`Read <theory>` our theory primer first.